guardian/members-data-api/README.md

 Run `./setup.sh` in `nginx/`.

+Add the following line to the hosts file:

+`127.0.0.1   members-data-api.thegulocal.com`

 Download the config (you may need to `brew install awscli` to get the command.
 `aws s3 cp s3://members-data-api-private/DEV/members-data-api.conf /etc/gu/ --profile membership`